Are you one of the almost 300,000? Why your tax refund might disappear this year

 Phil McCann, director of McCann Financial Group, stressed the tax office was doing an “agnostic job” by simply implementing government policy, and said the ATO had been flexible in helping Australians through COVID-19.

-But with some debts suddenly being revived after five years, McCann said it was “unreasonable” people had been blindsided by “imperfect” communication.
+But with some debts suddenly being revived after five years, McCann said it was unreasonable that people had been blindsided by “imperfect” communication.

 “Some would say it's a poorly timed reawakening, and perhaps the punches could have been telegraphed more loudly.”